 With a background in traditional graphic design, i feel i bring a degree of finesse and attention to detail to the online brands i work on.
 During the late 90's i won many awards and had work featured in a large number of design annuals, books and magazines with my experimental flash websites under the moniker of "simian".

 I have since focused on being more commercial, but this with grounding in the more experimental side of design, i am able to take the most mundane brief, and make it engaging, playful and above all successful.
-I have been lucky enough to win 7 FWA's, and recently a Big Chip Award for 'best use of brand in digital' for the Lexus website.
+I have been lucky enough to win 8 FWA's, a Webby, and recently a Big Chip Award for the Lexus website.
+I am also honoured to be a judge for the FWA awards.

 The return of 'Simian'

 Fuelled by the enjoyment i had whilst producing the 'Simian' book - 'A journey of love and hate', i decided to do a new version of the 'Simian' series.
 Previous volumes (1-6) had all been online and built in flash.
 I have moved on from this now, and for the latest incarnation, i decided to go back to my roots, and design a series of 4 limited edition prints, entitled 'The Remix Series'.
 Each print features a different character.
 I guess you could call this simian volume 7.
 The Giclee prints are A2 size (6.53 x 23.39 inches) and each one is limited to 10 copies (sold out).